Gandshack/pakpak/README.md

 - ✅ Submit pull requests for improvements and new features.
 - 💡 Suggest new packages.
 - 🐞 Report issues or bugs.

 ---

-## License

-PakPak is licensed under the MIT License.
-See the `LICENSE` file for details.

----

 Enjoy simplified ComputerCraft package management with PakPak! 🎉